Interested in the most popular Spanish drinks? Look no further. Here are the most famous drinks from Spain

 I have already written about famous Spanish food.
 But in this post, I am listing the most famous drinks from Spain to try on a trip to Spain.

-This Spanish drinks list covers Spanish alcoholic drinks, Spanish cocktails, andbeverages from Spain.
+This Spanish drinks list covers traditional Spanish drinks, popular Spanish cocktails, andbeverages from Spain with the names of the drinks in Spanish.

 Popular drinks of Spain